Home Reporting - Australia Australia: ODC Report - Breakdown Report

 Column What It Shows

-Reported Value The aggregate number that appears in the main ODC report
+Expected The aggregate number that appears in the main ODC report

-Status PASS or FAIL
+Status PASS or FAIL (ERROR if the value could not be computed)

 PASS / FAIL Criteria